ChondroFiller: A Non-Surgical Injection for Persistent Ankle Pain

 Introduction

 Persistent ankle pain after a sprain is common and often overlooked.
-Many treatments only ease symptoms for a while.
-ChondroFiller offers a different, non-surgical approach: an intra-articular collagen injection that aims to support the joint itself.
-At the London Cartilage Clinic, Professor Paul Lee provides this as part of personalised, joint-preserving care.
+Many treatments ease symptoms for a while but do not address the underlying joint wear.
+ChondroFiller offers a different, non-surgical approach: an intra-articular injection of an acellular collagen scaffold that aims to support the joint itself.
+For patients whose ankle pain has not resolved with conventional measures, this option is worth understanding in detail before deciding whether it is appropriate.

 When Ankle Pain Lingers